texora/test-coverage-reporter/README.md

 # Test Coverage Reporter

-A github action that generates a comprehensive unit test coverage diff summary between your PR and the base branch it's going to merge into.
+A github action that generates a comprehensive unit test coverage, including optional coverage diff with the branch the PR will merge into.

 ```
 - name: Generate report